Shneur Kotler

-Yosef Chaim Shneur Kotler (1918 – 24 June 1982) was an Ashkenazi Orthodox rabbi from the Lithuanian movement and rosh yeshiva of Beth Medrash Govoha (also known as the Lakewood Yeshiva) in Lakewood, New Jersey, from 1962 to 1982.
+Yosef Chaim Shneur Kotler (10 July 1918 – 24 June 1982) was an Ashkenazi Orthodox rabbi from the Lithuanian movement and rosh yeshiva of Beth Medrash Govoha (also known as the Lakewood Yeshiva) in Lakewood, New Jersey, from 1962 to 1982.
 During his tenure, he developed the Lithuanian-style, Haredi but non-Hasidic yeshiva into the largest post-graduate Torah institution in the world.
 He also established Lakewood-style kollels in 30 cities, and pioneered the establishment of community kollels in which Torah scholars study during the morning and afternoon hours and engage in community outreach during the evenings.
 Upon his death, he had served as the Lakewood rosh yeshiva for exactly the same amount of time as had his father, Rabbi Aharon Kotler, the founding rosh yeshiva of Beth Medrash Govoha: nineteen years, seven months, and one day.

 Early life

-Yosef Chaim Shneur Kotler was born in Slutsk, Russia, to Rabbi Aharon Kotler and his wife, Chana Perel, the daughter of Rabbi Isser Zalman Meltzer.
+Yosef Chaim Shneur Kotler was born on 10 July 1918 in Slutsk, Russia, to Rabbi Aharon Kotler and his wife, Chana Perel, the daughter of Rabbi Isser Zalman Meltzer.
 Of his parents' children, only he and his sister, Sarah, survived infancy.
 He was named after his father's father, Shneur Zalman Pines.

 Kotler was educated in his youth by his father.
-He later studied in the Kaminetz yeshiva in Poland and became a student of Rabbi Baruch Ber Leibowitz.
+He later studied in the Yeshivas Knesses Beis Yitzchak-Kaminetz in Poland and became a student of Rabbi Boruch Ber Leibowitz.

-In 1940, when most yeshivas in Lithuania fled to Vilna, including the yeshiva in Kletzk (where Rabbi Aharon Kotler had moved the Slutsk yeshiva), Kotler went to Vilna where he became engaged to Rischel Friedman.
+In 1940, when most yeshivas in Lithuania fled to Vilna, including the yeshiva in Kletzk (where Aharon Kotler had moved the Slutsk yeshiva), Kotler went to Vilna where he became engaged to Rischel Friedman.
 He escaped Europe and went to Mandatory Palestine in 1940 while his fiancée was a refugee in Shanghai.
 They married in America after the war.
 His father escaped to Japan and from there to America in 1941.
 During the war he studied in the Eitz Chaim Yeshiva led by his grandfather, Rabbi Isser Zalman Meltzer, who had also emigrated to Palestine, and attended shiurim given by Rabbi Yechezkel Sarna, rosh yeshiva of the Hevron yeshiva in Jerusalem, and Rabbi Yitzchok Zev Soloveitchik, known as the Brisker Rav.

 In 1946 Kotler rejoined his father in America, where he enrolled in the kollel division of the Lakewood Yeshiva which his father had founded.
-His father sent him to attend the lectures of Rav Joseph B. Soloveichik at RIETS for several months.
+His father sent him to attend the lectures of Joseph B. Soloveichik at RIETS for several months.